Things to do in Hawks Nest and Tea Gardens

-Hawks Nest NSW
+Hawks Nest Village

 Hawks Nest is a sleepy little village until Christmas when it turns into one of Sydney's most popular holiday destinations.
 The neighbouring village, across the Singing Bridge, is Tea Gardens.
 It is a tranquil paradise with a wonderful path beside the river.
 In peak season, Hawks Nest and Tea Gardens become crowded with tourists and holiday makers, but they will never outdo the Pelicans!

-The Singing Bridge
+The Singing Bridge - Hawks Nest and Tea Gardens

 Jean Shaw Koala Reserve

 The Jean Shaw Koala Reserve is located on Kingfisher Avenue (corner of Ibis Avenue), just across the Myall River and just behind the Singing Bridge.
 The koalas are endangered due to road kills and dogs.
 They particularly like munching on Swamp Mahogany.
 I remember years ago when I visited Hawks Nest the koalas were seen wandering around the streets; I am yet to encounter one since I moved up here in September.
+There are since been a development on the opposite side of the Reserve which has taken away a lot of vegetation.

-Jimmy's Beach is sensational and, stunning!
+Jimmys Beach is sensational and, stunning!
 When I first discovered this beautiful beach, I was in awe.
 This tranquil beach is a picture of paradise, with calm waters, water birds and views to Nelson Bay and other towns in Port Stephens.
 The beach is wonderful to swim in, but it can have a strong current so caution is needed as with any beach swimming.
 The views are spectacular.
 On the Southern end of the beach there are a few tracks that take you across to Bennetts Beach.
 You may come across dingoes on these beaches.

-Bennetts Beach Hawks Nest Southern
+Bennetts Beach Hawks Nest

 Hawks Nest Golf Club